websight-io/docs/docs/docs/developers/components/definition/index.md

-![Example component definition in WebSight Resource Browser](example-component-definition.png) Example component definition in WebSigh Resource Browser
+![Example component definition in WebSight Resource Browser](example-component-definition.png) Example component definition in WebSight Resource Browser

 The component is visible in the WebSight CMS page editor and after adding to the page it renders ‘Hello World!’ text.